bubloo7/Coding-Cat/README.md

 # Coding Cat
 Coding cat is a cute cat that will vibe with you and motivate you to write.
 # Installation
-Head over to releases and download the zip file.
+Head over to releases and download the cat.zip file.
 After you unzip everything, just click the exe!
 # Credits
 The original is by [Caroline Artz](https://twitter.com/carolineartz?lang)!
 Go check them out!